Prospect High School (Illinois): Fine and performing arts

 Art studies include beginning and advanced placement in drawing, painting, sculpting, and photography. in 2007, a Prospect senior was named a Scholastic Art "National Portfolio Gold Winner," one of twelve recipients of the annual award.
 In 2016, the Speech Team won the IHSA State Finals for the first time, with 10 of 15 events advancing to the tournament.
 Annual theater productions include fall and winter plays and spring musical; corresponding courses focusing on drama and theater technology.
 Prospect's production of "With Their Eyes" was chosen in 2006 to perform at the all-state theater festival, as well as their 2012 production of "The Sparrow", and their 2016 production of "The Trail to Oregon!", which was written by Prospect Class of 2003 Alum, Jeff Blim.

+Popular culture

+Prospect High School was the setting for books 5 through 11 in the Left Behind: The Kids series.
+It even shares the same mascot of the Knights.
+It was renamed Nicolae Carpathia High School after the series' Antichrist figure, and its mascot was changed to the Doves.
+The school was destroyed in the global earthquake of the sixth seal judgment.